maxlaza411/filter-mui/README.md

 # filter-mui

 This program converts MUI DataGrid filters into Django queries.
+It is integrated with Django Channels.

 # How to Use